Eukla/ETS/README.md

 For downloading the data run the script `download_data.sh` found in the script folder.
 The downloaded data can be found inside folder `data`.
 Over 100 datasets are available, derived from the [UCR library](https://www.cs.ucr.edu/%7Eeamonn/time_series_data_2018/).
 Multivariate datasets from the Biological and Maritime field are also provided.

 ## Experimental Setup

+Note that only ECTS was implemented by us, using the paper of the algorithm as a guide.
+The rest of the algorithms derive from sources we provide in the following table.
+All credit goes to the original creators of the algorithms papers.

 | Algorithm | Parameters |
 |---|---|